ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 * Set up a build pipeline which in this case just about has to be Babel plus Webpack
 * A legacy mess to refactor once React and JSX are no longer popular

+The same is true for any JavaScript library.